imanghafoori1/laravel-widgetize/README.md

 ### :dart: What is the solution?

-> So, How to fight against those ? :punch:
+> So, How to fight against those ?

 >__The main idea is simple, Instead of one controller method to handle all widgets of the page, Each widget should have it's own `controller class`, `view partial`, `view presenter class` and `cache config`, isolated from others.__
 >That's it !! :)